How to Become a Famous Author

 How hard can it be to describe two steps?
 Here they are:

-Produce an outstanding product that is in demand
+Produce an exceptional product that is in demand.

 Well, that was easy.

-Step 1: Produce an outstanding product that is in demand
+Step 1: Produce an exceptional product that is in demand

 If you have a suggestion for a topic or wish to provide feedback on these posts, please email me at jeff@jjrlore.com.
 You may also sign up at the bottom of this post to receive automatic email notifications of future posts.